Juliana Rotich, Executive Director

 Mathias is the Programme Manager on Making All Voices Count.
 He is from Sweden but now lives in Nairobi.
 He has also lived and worked in Australia and the US.
 Mathias has been working with ICT through Communications and Project Management for both the United Nations and the Swedish Development and Cooperation Agency for over five years.
 He started the @UN Twitter account, is a PRINCE 2 practitioner and has won a UN 21 Award which is awarded personally by the Secretary-General “to recognize the outstanding work of colleagues who advanced projects with great impact and innovative potential.”
 As a political scientist and through his previous employers Mathias brings a different perspective to the Ushahidi team.
 He occasionally blogs and you can reach him at @plurrify.

-She is also a co-founder and member of AkiraChix, a non-profit organization that aims to develop a successful force of women in technology in Africa through training, mentorship and networking.
+She is a co-founder and Director of Community building at AkiraChix, a non-profit organization that aims to develop a successful force of women in technology in Africa through training, mentorship and networking.

 Seth considers himself a blessed man to be able to work in such a supportive and collaborative industry and after years of pursuing various forms of creative living (music, film, video) has found his home in the world wide web.
 In his free time you can find him drinking coffee with friends, reading, napping and hanging with his beautiful wife Elizabeth and their lovely daughter Naomi.